 When we talk about subscriptions, we mostly mean outsourcing companies that offer only off-the-shelf solutions that cannot fully satisfy the business needs of their clients.
 Other variants will lead to flexible pricing that depends mostly on the number of hours.
 An outsourcing company predicts the approximate number, and you note it down in the agreement.

 Project complexity also influences the total cost.
-You may face the need to build a new infrastructure from scratch, migrate your system to the AWS cloud, upgrade the current environment and so on.
+You may face the need to build a new infrastructure from scratch, migrate your system to the AWS cloud (AWS DevOps outsourcing is also a beneficial option), upgrade the current environment and so on.
 Each task requires a different number of DevOps engineers involved, and complexity levels are not the same.

 How Much Will You Pay for DevOps As a Service?

 You can hire a team and pay $100 per hour for the work of one engineer.
-The cost may vary depending on location and qualification level.
+The cost may vary depending on location and qualification level, and DevOps tasks.

 What about the cost?
 Is it cheap or expensive?
 Let’s have a look at the average hourly rates in the US and Europe:

 - US - $232